southrivertech/titanmft.pub/readme.md

 This repo contains general utilities, scripts, and documentation helpful for working with the [Cornerstone MFT Server](https://www.cornerstonemft.com) solution from [South River Technologies](https://www.southrivertech.com)

+## Cloud-Marketplace
+- Contains stuff for cloud

+## Cloud-Marketplace
+- Contains stuff for cloud